CaribouJohn/PreloadHook/README.md

 unloading malloc override
 ~~~

-These numbers may vary are the total allocated memory for the process that occurred through malloc, realloc and calloc...
+These numbers may vary are the total allocated memory (values may differ from the request as the functions can allocate larger chunks see *malloc_usable_size*) for the process.

 N.B. there have been issues running this including recursion through the memory functions overridden that will cause segfaults...
 FWIW if your allication is relatively simple then I have found that it works well.
 However if you have a complex application that links many libraries your milage may vary - use at your own risk.